Best Infant Monitor: Ultimate Guide to Peaceful

 Night Vision: Seeing in the Dark

 Nearly all video monitors offer infrared night vision.
-The quality varies, so look for models that provide a clear, detailed image even in a pitch-black nursery.
+Quality varies, so seek models that provide a clear, detailed image even in a pitch-black nursery.

 Two-Way Talk: Comfort from Afar

 This feature allows you to speak to your baby through the monitor’s parent unit or app.
-It’s incredibly useful for soothing a fussy baby without having to enter the room.
+It’s incredibly useful for soothing a fussy baby without entering the room.

 Temperature & Humidity Monitoring: Creating the Perfect Environment